pauleveritt/transcrypt_hyperapp_hydrate/doc/hello_livereload/index.rst

 Let's get some bits on the screen.
-In this step we're going to make a small Bottle application which returns an HTML template and the two script tags to load our HyperApp files.
+In this step we're going to make a small Bottle application which returns an HTML template and the two script tags to load our Hyperapp files.

 LiveReload
 ==========